 The photojournalist quotes two T.S.
 Eliot poems.
 In a late scene in the film, a slow pan over a table in Kurtz's room shows a copy of "From Ritual to Romance", a book by Jessie Weston that inspired Eliot's poem "The Waste Land".

 Writer Michael Herr was called in to write much of Willard's voice-over dialogue and a few scenes.
-The scene where Roach uses a grenade launcher to kill the NVA soldier in the wire during the scene at the Do Long bridge is taken directly from "Dispatches," Herr's memoir of the year (1967-'68) he spent in-country as a journalist accredited to Esquire magazine during the war.
+The scene where Roach uses a grenade launcher to kill the North Vietnamese soldier in the wire during the scene at the Do Long bridge is taken directly from "Dispatches", Herr's memoir of the year (1967 to 1968) he spent in-country as a journalist accredited to Esquire Magazine during the war.

 "Dennis Gassner" is the author of one of the articles about Kurtz in the dossier given to Willard.
 Dennis Gassner designed the dossier information for the movie and later became a noted production designer.

-In the original script and the shooting of some scenes, Colonel Kurtz was originally to be called Colonel "Leighley" (this can be seen in bonus materials of 'Apocalypse Now Redux' DVD edition).
-In the movie when Harrison Ford says the line "pick up Colonel Kurtz path at Nu Mung Ba", you can see his mouth doesn't match the word "Kurtz" (indicating it was re-dubbed). (see the Alternate Versions)
+In the original script, and the shooting of some scenes, Colonel Kurtz was originally to be called Colonel "Leighley" (this can be seen in bonus materials of "Apocalypse Now Redux" DVD edition).
+In the movie, when Harrison Ford says the line, "pick up Colonel Kurtz path at Nu Mung Ba", you can see his mouth does not match the word "Kurtz" (indicating it was dubbed).

 In addition to the other T.S.
 Eliot references, one book shown at the Kurtz compound is "The Golden Bough", one that Eliot said, along with "From Ritual to Romance", his "The Waste Land" was largely based.

-In or just before each of the scenes where a member of the boat crew dies, purple smoke from a flare is visible.
-A similar thematic element is used by Francis Ford Coppola in the Godfather series where oranges appear just before or in a scene where a character dies.
+In, or just before each of the scenes where a member of the boat crew dies, purple smoke from a flare is visible.
+A similar thematic element was used by Francis Ford Coppola in The Godfather trilogy, where oranges appear just before, or in a scene where, a character dies.

 One ending considered for the film was that an air strike was called to destroy the temple.
 Explosives were rigged especially for this sequence, but Francis Ford Coppola changed his mind, feeling that the finale should represent the end of war and the beginning of peace.
 However, since it was required by Philippine law to get rid of the sets after filming, the sets were blown up anyway.
 After its initial engagements, which presented the film without credits, Coppola decided to use footage of the demolition as the backdrop for the end title sequence.
 After the public misconstrued this sequence as the alternate ending, Coppola re-edited that portion and had the titles run on black.

-In the theatrical version of the film, Robert Duvall and Dennis Hopper leave the exact same way: by standing up from a squatting position and walking out of the frame to the right.
-However, this changes in the "Redux" version of the film which features a few extra minutes with Duvall's character.
+In the theatrical version of the film, Robert Duvall and Dennis Hopper leave the same way, by standing up from a squatting position and walking out of the frame to the right.
+However, this changes in the "Redux" version of the film, which features a few extra minutes with Duvall's character.